Simunition/data-detectives/README.md

 - Stephanie Yee

 **Purpose:**
-Web application for the forecast 0-hour output.
+Web application for the forecast 0-hour output for 500 hPa using 12-hour NAVGEM input.

 **Langauge / Framework:**